autrin/lessonsunlived/README.md

 ## 🌍 About the Project

-This portfolio website showcases my work in software engineering and AI research, with a focus on building technology that serves human rights and freedom.
+This portfolio website showcases my work as a full-stack software engineer and AI researcher, with expertise in web development, distributed systems, and ethical technology.
 As someone who experienced censorship in Iran and now works as a software engineer in America, I believe technologists have a moral responsibility to use their skills for good.

 The dark, geeky aesthetic reflects the intersection of technology and activism, reminding us that every line of code we write either supports freedom or enables control.
-This project explores how decentralized systems, privacy-preserving technologies, and open source software can build a more just and compassionate world.
+This project demonstrates both practical software engineering skills and specialized research interests, showing how modern web technologies, AI/ML, and decentralized systems can build a more just and compassionate world.

 ### About Autrin
-- **Background**: Software Engineer and AI Researcher
+- **Background**: Full-Stack Software Engineer and AI Researcher
 - **Education**: Computer Science major, graduated May 2025
+- **Technical Skills**: Web Development (React, Node.js, Python), AI/ML, Distributed Systems, Cloud Platforms (AWS, Azure), Databases (SQL, NoSQL), DevOps
-- **Interests**: AI/ML, distributed systems, human rights, open source, lifelong learning, robotics, data science
+- **Interests**: Full-stack development, AI/ML, distributed systems, human rights, open source, lifelong learning, robotics, data science
-- **Current Focus**: AI research and building ethical technology solutions
+- **Current Focus**: Building scalable web applications, AI research, and ethical technology solutions
 - **Values**: Privacy, freedom, compassion, evidence-based design, intellectual curiosity, and using technology for social good

 ---